I never in a million years thought I would leave Trello for Asana… but I did!! 🤯

 I used it.
 I loved it.
 I recommended it.
 I said I would never leave it.

-But little by little, things about Trello really started to irk me.
+But little by little, things about Trello REALLY started to annoy me.
 Like having to add a power-up every time I wanted access to a calendar on a different board. 🙄

 It was actually Louise Henry and her course (Uplevel with Asana) that finally made me see HOW MUCH BETTER my life and business could be if I switched from Trello to Asana!!